cfpb/consumerfinance.gov/README.md

 The `get_document` method can be used to retrieve a single item of any post type for display within a template.
-In this example from `contact-us/promoted-contacts.html`, we get an instance of the non-hierarchical `contact` post type using its slug (`whistleblowers`):
+In the below example from `contact-us/promoted-contacts.html`, we get an instance of the non-hierarchical `contact` post type using its slug (`whistleblowers`):

 ```jinja